 My 5th recommendation is to go back to your brain dump and prioritize.
-Look up Steven Covey’s 4 Quadrants.
+Look up the Eisenhower Matrix (attributed to Dwight D. Eisenhower).
+I heard about it from Steven Covey's book, "7 Habits of Highly Effective People" (GREAT BOOK by the way!).
 This is an awesome tool for prioritizing!
 The basic concept is you want to spend the vast majority of your time in quadrant 2, where things are important and not urgent.
 Quadrant 1, important and urgent, would be a looming deadline or a house fire.
+If you can find a way to move it from quadrant 1 to quadrant 2, DO IT!
 Quadrant 2 is something important but not urgent, meaning you have time to complete it and can schedule it out.
+Actually Schedule It.
 Quadrant 3 are things that are not important but urgent like your doorbell or phone ringing.
 Emails also fall into this category if you don’t schedule in time to check and respond to emails.
-Scheduling email time helps illuminate the “FIRE” feeling, which adds so much more stress.
+Scheduling email time helps eliminate the “FIRE” feeling, which adds so much more stress.
 Lastly is quadrant 4, which are your not urgent and not important tasks.
 DELEGATE THESE OR SIMPLY DELETE THEM.

 Bonus suggestion: MEDITATE.
 15-20 minutes every morning.
 Your life will totally change.
 I harp on this all the time because it is that important!

 Bonus recommendation: Now that you’ve deleted some things off of your to-do list, schedule in some self-care.
+(HERE is a beautiful and free self healing ritual that can be part of your self care!)
 Some people think of self care, and they automatically think about sitting in their bathtub for two hours with candles lit and soft music playing and essential oils.
 Which can absolutely be self care.
 But not always.
 Sometimes self care is taking a nap because you're tired.
 Sometimes self care is taking a walk, because you sit behind a desk all day.
-Sometimes self care if going to the gym.
-Sometimes self care is skipping that bowl of ice cream and drinking some fresh, juiced vegetables instead.
+(Add in an appreciation practice to punch up a simple walk!)
+Sometimes self care is going to the gym.
+Sometimes it's skipping that bowl of ice cream and drinking some fresh, juiced vegetables/fruits instead.
 Self care can be a lot of things.
 It doesn't always have to be the things that we automatically roll our eyes at when we think of them.
 Self care can be stopping for a minute and asking yourself, “Have I drank enough water today?
 No, I haven't.
 I'm gonna go drink a glass of water right now.”
 That's self care.

 Burnout is something that takes time to work your way into, and it will take time to work your way back out!
-Be easy with yourself and give yourself the time and the space you need to recover.
-Burnout can affect you physically in powerful ways so use these tips to slowly, one step at a time
+Be easy with yourself and give yourself the time and the space you need to recover and be consistent with the steps.
+You have have to repeat some of them, and that is absolutely OK!
+Burnout can affect you physically in powerful ways so use these tips to slowly, one step at a time...